 “Really?
 Thank you so much,” Cassidy replied.
 “Are you Bertha?”

 The baker smiled and nodded.
-“But I’m not the original Bertha,” she explained as she started the wrap up the rest of the loaf of bread.
+“But I’m not the original Bertha,” she explained as she started to wrap up the rest of the loaf of bread.
 “My great grandmother was the first Bertha, and she opened the bakery.
 My father named me after her, and hopefully one of my children will carry on the tradition.
 There should always be a Bertha in Bertha’s Bakery, after all.”
 She held the loaf out to Cassidy.
 “Is that all you need, dear?”

 “I think so, for now,” Cassidy answered.
 “I’ll most likely be back in a few days once I’ve settled in.”